-Within five work days from the final decision on the summary, findings, and conclusions, the ADEWD, along with the Associate Vice President for Finance and Administration and Director of Human Resources, will share the results with the appropriate official.
-The appropriate official (the Dean of the Faculty/Vice President for Academic Affairs, DSP, or any other division head) in consultation with the Director of Human Resources will consider the findings and determine the appropriate action(s).
-The Associate Vice President for Finance and Administration and Director of Human Resources will work with the appropriate official to implement the actions.
+Within five work days from the final decision on the summary, findings, and conclusions, the ADEWD, along with the Chief Human Resources Officer.
+Associate Vice President for Finance and Administration and Director of Human Resources, will share the results with the appropriate official.
+The appropriate official (the Dean of the Faculty/Vice President for Academic Affairs, DSP; or any other division head) in consultation with the Chief Human Resources Officer Director of Human Resources officer Administration and Director of Human Resources will work with the appropriate official to implement the actions.